 \subsection{Training Configuration}

-We train a separate linear probe for each backbone.
-To ensure that performance differences reflect architectural properties rather than optimization noise, we fix the random seed to $42$ across all runs.
-The probes are optimized using the Adam optimizer.
+A separate set of six probes is trained for each backbone variant.
+To ensure that performance differences reflect architectural properties rather than optimization noise, the random seed is fixed to $42$ across all runs.
+The probes are optimized using the Adam optimizer with Mean Squared Error (MSE) loss, which minimizes the Euclidean distance between the predicted next-state embedding and the ground-truth target embedding, providing a direct measure of geometric divergence in the latent space.
+The specific hyperparameters for both training and recursive testing phases are listed in Table~\ref{tab:hyperparams}.

-The specific training hyperparameters are listed in Table \ref{tab:hyperparams}.
-We employ a large batch size of $1024$ to stabilize the gradient updates for the linear mapping.
-The learning rate is set to $1 \times 10^{-4}$ and held constant throughout the $50$ epochs, as the linear surface does not require complex scheduling.